 Wildfire Wednesday

 Wildfire Wednesday launched ahead of Wildfire Awareness Month in May 2026.
-This weekly storytelling project builds upon 1000 Friends of Oregon's longstanding work on wildfire across Oregon and the ongoing work of Mary Kyle McCurdy, our associate director and managing attorney, who also serves as a member of Oregon’s Wildfire Program Advisory Council.
+This builds upon 1000 Friends of Oregon's longstanding work on wildfire across Oregon and the ongoing work of Mary Kyle McCurdy, our associate director and managing attorney, who also serves as a member of Oregon’s Wildfire Program Advisory Council.

 We are seeing increased prevalence and severity of wildfire—and increased pressure from development interests to build in locations that are more wildfire-prone.
 Fortunately, there are plenty of tools in our statewide land use program that can help to mitigate risk and support communities living with wildfire.